uchicago-dsi/textbook-datascience-1/textbook/13/chapter12-glossary.md

 ## A/B Test
 A hypothesis test performed to investigate whether there is a difference between two random samples or groups (e.g., Group A and Group B).
 This is also called a Two Sample Test.

-## Boxplot
-Also called a box and whisker plot, a boxplot is a graphical visualization of a data distribution.
-The bottom edge of the box demarcates the 25th percentile (Quartile 1, or Q1) of the data.
-The top edge of the box demarcates the 75th percentile (Quartile 3, or Q3).
-Thus, the box itself represents the range in which the middle 50% of the data falls (Q3-Q1).
-This range is also commonly referred to as the Interquartile Range (IQR).

-The horizontal line within the box indicates the median value of the distribution (50th percentile).
-When using the `matplotlib.boxplot()` function, the top whisker (what looks like a T above the box) extends to the largest data point of the distribution that falls within the range $Q3 + 1.5*IQR$.
-The bottom whisker (what looks like an upside down T below the box) extends to the smallest data point within the range $Q1 - 1.5*IQR$.
-Data points with a value larger or smaller than the whiskers are considered outliers and represented as circles above or below the whiskers.

-### Interquartile Range (IQR)
-The range in which 50% of datapoints from a distribution fall, also calculated as Quartile 3 (75th percentile) - Quartile 1 (25th percentile).

 ## Permutation Test
 A procedure to shuffle data to approximate the sampling distribution of a test statistic.